derbyjs/derby/index.md

 If a bound template tag is not fully contained by an HTML tag, Derby will wrap the template in an `<ins>` element.
 Most browsers will display `<ins>` elements with an underline by default.
 For Derby apps, this should be removed by adding `ins{text-decoration:none}` to the page's stylesheet.

-Semantically, it would be more correct to use a `<div>` or `<span>`, depending on context.
-However, this is difficult to do automatcially.
-For example, `<div>` elements cannot be contained within a `<p>`, and `<span>` elements may not be wrapped around a `<div>`.
-Attemting to detect each of these situations and choose the proper wrapper element would significantly complicate the Derby renderer and make it more brittle to changes in HTML.
-In contrast, `<ins>` and `<del>` elements have a [transparent content model](http://www.w3.org/TR/html5/content-models.html#transparent-content-models), enabling them to be included inside or around most other HTML elements.
-Note that there are still some restrictions on where these elements may be used.
-For example, an `<option>` element may only contain text and no other elements.
-MDN has [good documentation](https://developer.mozilla.org/Special:Tags?tag=HTML:Element+Reference) of the usage context for various HTML elements.
-When in doubt, use an [HTML5 validator](http://html5.validator.nu/).

 #### Template

 {% highlight html %}